Akshat-Kumar-dot/RL-Traffic-Control/README.md

 - `0` → Stay on current green phase
 - `1` → Switch to next green phase
 - `2` → Switch to next-to-next green phase
-- `3` → Continue cyclic phase transition
+- `3` → Switch to next-to-next-to-next green phase

 ---